Autosomal recessiveGenetics - autosomal recessive; Inheritance - autosomal recessive

 An autosomal recessive disorder means two copies of an abnormal gene must be present in order for the disease or trait to develop.

-Inheriting a specific disease, condition, or trait depends on the type of chromosome affected (autosomal or sex chromosome).
+Inheriting a specific disease, condition, or trait depends on the type of chromosome that is affected.
+The two types are autosomal chromosomes and sex chromosomes.
 It also depends on whether the trait is dominant or recessive.

 A mutation in a gene on one of the first 22 nonsex chromosomes can lead to an autosomal disorder.

 Genes come in pairs.
-Recessive inheritance means both genes in a pair must be defective to cause disease.
-People with only one defective gene in the pair are considered carriers.
+One gene in each pair comes from the mother, and the other gene comes from the father.
+Recessive inheritance means both genes in a pair must be abnormal to cause disease.
+People with only one defective gene in the pair are called carriers.
+These people are most often not affected with the condition.
 However, they can pass the abnormal gene to their children.

 CHANCES OF INHERITING A TRAIT

-In other words, if four children are born to a couple who both carry the gene (but do not have signs of disease), the statistical expectation is as follows:
+In other words, for a child born to a couple who both carry the gene (but do not have signs of disease), the expected outcome for each pregnancy is:

-- One child is born with two normal genes (normal)
+- A 25% chance that the child is born with two normal genes (normal)

-- Two children are born with one normal and one abnormal gene (carriers, without disease)
+- A 50% chance that the child is born with one normal and one abnormal gene (carrier, without disease)

-- One child is born with two abnormal genes (at risk for the disease)
+- A 25% chance that the child is born with two abnormal genes (at risk for the disease)

-Note: This does not mean that children will necessarily be a carrier or have be affected.
+Note: These outcomes do not mean that the children will definitely be carriers or be severely affected.